 When it really comes down to it, talking to your employees about what they want is a great way to increase employee retention.
 Communicating with your small business employees and doing what is within your power to meet their needs could seriously help with retaining employees.

 It might not be as hard as you think to increase employee retention

 If you want to go for a group health insurance plan, it may not be as difficult or expensive as you thought. eHealth has plenty of options for affordable small business health insurance, and we boast an enrollment process that can be done completely online.
-Watch the video below to see how you can find a plan that meets your needs and your employees’ needs.
+Visit eHealth.com to see how you can find a plan that meets your needs and your employees’ needs.